Airline CEO says travelers who avoid paying for carry-on luggage are ‘shoplifters’

 The CEO of Frontier Airlines has choice words for passengers who attempt to fly without paying for carry-on baggage.

-In an interview with Reuters published on Tuesday (December 3), Barry Biffle hit back at accusations from the U.S. Senate that the low-cost airline company is exploiting customers with “junk fees” — charging separately for basic amenities, such as carry-on luggage, and unbundling services that used to be covered by the cost of an airline ticket.
+In an interview with Reuters published on Tuesday, Barry Biffle hit back at accusations from the Senate that the low-cost airline company is exploiting customers with “junk fees” — charging separately for basic amenities, such as carry-on luggage, and unbundling services that used to be covered by the cost of an airline ticket.

 The Senate’s Homeland Security Permanent Subcommittee on Investigations claimed in a recent report that Frontier and Spirit Airlines paid $26 million in 2022 and 2023 to gate agents for catching passengers who attempted to avoid carry-on fees.